materialsproject/fireworks/docs/installation_tutorial.rst

 Back at the central server,

-1. Re-perform the instructions to 'initialize the central server'.
+1. Re-perform all the instructions to 'Set up the central server', including adding a FireWork.

-2. Re-perform the instructions to 'add a FireWork to the central server'.

-3. Make sure to keep the FireWorks database running, and do not launch a Rocket yet!
+2. Make sure to keep the FireWorks database running, and do not launch a Rocket yet!

 Install FireWorks on the worker
 -------------------------------